mplabs/generator-cubbles/README.md

         $ git-subtree pull devtools

-Note:
+Notes:

 1. The the config used for all the *git-subtree* commands is editable in *subtrees.json* within your projects root-directory.
-2. If you clone a project with an already included subtree, do also execute all these steps if you want to be able to pull DevTools -changes by too.
+2. If you clone a project with an already included subtree - do also execute all these steps, if you want to be able to pull DevTools -changes too.